groboclown/petronia/docs/architecture.md

 Cannot allow for arbitrary screen overly.
 Instead, these need to be well contained and defined.

-Abuse vector is masking a part of the screen to make the user think they're interacting with something they aren't.
+An example of an abuse vector includes masking a part of the screen to make the user think they're interacting with something they aren't.

 ### Extensions